anewton1998/rdap_guide/src/protocol/rdap_urls.md

 #### Domain Searches

-Domain searches use the `/domains` path, and each search type uses a specific query paramter.
+Domain searches use the `/domains` path, and each search type uses a specific query parameter.

 * `/domains?name=<DOMAIN SEARCH PATTERN>` - searches for domain registrations by a domain name search pattern.
 * `/domains?nsLdhName=<NAMESERVER SEARCH PATTERN>` - searches for domain registrations by a nameserver host name search pattern of a domain.